 6. Store garbage away, including hiding your trash cans

-photo: The Strategist
+Related imagephoto: The Strategist

 Feng shui reasoning: Having the kitchen disposal bin visible is connected to clutter.
-Even though it is a place to throw things away, the wastebasket itself perpetuates negative qi in your kitchen.
+Even though it is a place to throw things away, the wastebasket perpetuates negative qi in your kitchen.

 7. No aligning door paths from the bathroom to the kitchen

-Image result for kitchen bathroom
+Image result for kitchen bathroomphoto: Digital Trends

 Feng shui reasoning: Having a direct line between the kitchen and the bathroom is a clash between a fire (kitchen) and water (bathroom).
 This is also bad for digestion when negative qi circulates from the bathroom to the kitchen.

-Kitchen design reasoning: It’s common sense to not have the smells from the kitchen and the bathroom intermingle.
-Nothing is more unappetizing for someone to use the bathroom, before, during or after food preparation and hearing those sounds.
+Kitchen design reasoning: It’s common sense not to have the smells from the kitchen and the bathroom intermingle.
+Nothing is more unappetizing for someone to use the bathroom before, during, or after food preparation and hearing those sounds.